-- The first mentoring visit should be done one-two months after the initial training.
+The first mentoring visit should be

 - Follow-up visits should be done at least bi-annually but can be done more often depending on budget and availability of mentors.

 - Remote sessions should be held at least, monthly at an agreed timing but can be more frequent depending on availability and need.
 Please use available reporting templates (Reporting)

 - SOP mentoring

 220222 SOP mentoring v3

 (1).docx

-- ALERT Glossary (#Annex\1)
+- ALERT Glossary (#Annex 1)